boluadunbarin/vpn/README.md

 <h2>Project Summary: Environments and Technologies Used</h2>
--In this tutorial, we observe how vpns work.
+-In this tutorial, we observe how VPNs work.
 We will understand how to 'sit' at a server anywhere on the planet.
 This can be used to mask your identity.
-We will also see how vpns can filter content that appears as you browse the web.
+We will also see how VPNs can filter content that appears as you browse the web.
 -
 <h3> </h3>
 Microsoft Azure (Virtual Machines/Compute) with Windows 10 in a foreign country